mikeries/mikeries.github.io/_posts/2017-04-27-setting_up_a_local_ide_in_windows.markdown

 By now, things should be looking pretty familiar!

 I'd appreciate any feedback you have.
-You can reach me on slack at @mikeries, email me at michael.ries@gmail.com, or you can submit an issue here: https://github.com/mikeries/mikeries.github.io/issues
+You can reach me on slack at @michaelries, email me at michael.ries@gmail.com, or you can submit an issue here: https://github.com/mikeries/mikeries.github.io/issues